Sion1/DFAN/README.md

 # DFAN

-This repository contains the training and test code for the paper  "***TransZero: Attribute-guided Transformer for Zero-Shot Learning***" accepted to BMVC 2023.
+This repository contains the training and test code for the paper  "***Dual Feature Augmentation Network for Generalized Zero-shot Learning***" accepted to BMVC 2023.

 ![](figs/pipeline.png)